 Each common share of stock entitles its holder as of record date to one vote.
 However, with respect to the election of the members of the Board of Directors, Article III, Section 7 of the Bank's Amended By-Laws specifies that any stockholder who is not delinquent in his subscription shall be allowed to vote either in person or by proxy executed in writing by the stockholder or his duly authorized attorney-in-fact in accordance with the requirements under existing rules and regulations.
 Following Section 23 of the Revised Corporation Code, a stockholder may vote such number of shares for as many persons as there are directors to be elected or he may cumulate said shares and give one (1) candidate as many votes as the number of directors to be elected multiplied by the number of the shares owned, or distribute them on the same principle among as many candidates as may be seen fit, provided that the total number of votes cast shall not exceed the number of directors to be elected.
-Twelve (12) nominees receiving the highest number of votes shall be elected directors.
-For the amendment of by-laws, the affirmative vote by the stockholders representing at least a majority of the outstanding capital stock shall be required, in accordance with Section 47 of the Revised Corporation Code.
+The nominees receiving the highest number of votes shall be declared elected.
+For the Centennial Stock Grant, the affirmative vote by the stockholders representing at least two-thirds of the outstanding capital stock shall be required, in accordance with the requirements of the Philippine Stock Exchange (PSE).